 In addition, the Self-Employed Farmer stream is open to farmers who want to establish or purchase a farm business in Alberta, have a minimum net worth of $500,000 and are willing to invest at least $500,000 in a primary-production farming business in Alberta.

 For a number of years, the Alberta government had a family stream (for close relatives aged 21 to 45) as well as a category for US visa holders (that is, people working in the US on temporary skilled worker visas and employed in occupations under pressure).
 In August 2010, the program stopped accepting applications for both categories because it wanted to prioritize nominating people who were currently working in permanent jobs or who had job offers in high-demand occupations.
 In April 2013, the categories were permanently closed.
-The absence of a business stream — and, since 2010, a family stream — may explain why program integrity does not seem to have been an issue in relations with CIC.
+The absence of a business stream â and, since 2010, a family stream â may explain why program integrity does not seem to have been an issue in relations with CIC.

-Between 2002 and 2010, the highest proportion of Alberta’s nominations was in the Skilled Workers category (40 percent of the total), followed by the Semiskilled Workers category (27 percent).
+Between 2002 and 2010, the highest proportion of Albertaâs nominations was in the Skilled Workers category (40 percent of the total), followed by the Semiskilled Workers category (27 percent).
 The vast majority of nominees during the same period had been TFWs: Skilled Workers, 96 percent; International Graduates, 99 percent; Semiskilled Workers, 99 percent.
 The AINP has therefore been used almost exclusively as a pathway to permanent residency.
-In this regard, in early 2012, Dave Hancock, the minister responsible for immigration, observed: “People invested in [TFWs] in terms of their capabilities to do the job and their ability to settle into the community
+In this regard, in early 2012, Dave Hancock, the minister responsible for immigration, observed: âPeople invested in [TFWs] in terms of their capabilities to do the job and their ability to settle into the communityâŠIn other words, theyâve already proved that they can be part of the community and be valuable to our provinceâ (quoted in OâNeil 2012).
+In light of the provinceâs buoyant economy and the steady growth in its PNP, it is not surprising that the Alberta government has been pressuring the federal government to allow it to accept a great number of nominees.
+In the same statement, Hancock called for Albertaâs limit to be raised from 5,000 to 10,000 (quoted in OâNeil 2012).
+It was increased to 5,500 for 2013.

-Nova Scotia’s nominee program dates from 2002.
+Nova Scotiaâs nominee program dates from 2002.
 The current provisions are included in an annex to the Agreement for Canada-Nova Scotia Co-operation on Immigration, signed in 2007.
 The Nova Scotia Office of Immigration administers the PNP.20 In 2004, the first year for which data are available, Nova Scotia admitted 186 newcomers (principal applicants, spouses and dependants) under the program.
 The peak was reached in 2007 with 896 nominees.
 Levels dropped somewhat to 638 in 2010 and 779 in 2011.
-Because not all provinces met their quotas, in late 2012, Nova Scotia’s cap (principal applicants) for that year was raised from 500 to 700.
+Because not all provinces met their quotas, in late 2012, Nova Scotiaâs cap (principal applicants) for that year was raised from 500 to 700.
 For 2013 it is set at 600.
 Nominees and their families accounted for 36 percent of total immigration to Nova Scotia in 2011.

 Initially, the Nova Scotia PNP had three streams.
 One of them, the Economic stream (launched in 2002), required applicants to invest at least $100,000 in a Nova Scotia business and participate in a six-month mentorship with the business.
 A number of serious issues emerged (some of which were referred to the police), and in mid-2006, the stream was closed to new applications.
 It emerged later that program criteria were often not respected, and that the private company partly responsible for the administration of the program had made a considerable amount of money with little to show for its efforts (Dobrowolsky 2013, 206).
 A subsequent review reported that many of the Economic stream nominees either did not come to the province or left after recouping all or part of their original $100,000 contribution (Nova Scotia 2012).